BitcoinZ Price Reaches $0.0006 on Exchanges (BTCZ)

 According to CryptoCompare, “BitcoinZ is a proof of work cryptocurrency based on the Equihash algorithm.
 It also leverages zk-snarks to bring anonymous transactions.
 BitcoinZ coin claims to be a Community driven Project and that the data about it is dynamically changing.
 Facebook Instagram Youtube Pinterest “

-It is usually not possible to purchase alternative cryptocurrencies such as BitcoinZ directly using US dollars.
-Investors seeking to acquire BitcoinZ should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BitcoinZ using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as BitcoinZ directly using U.S. dollars.
+Investors seeking to trade BitcoinZ should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BitcoinZ using one of the exchanges listed above.

 Receive News & Updates for BitcoinZ Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitcoinZ and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.